The company:A leading engineering, design, and consultancy company

 The programme has been completed by several groups of international project managers.

 Considering that the programme has already been cut to the core, it has been essential to ensure that participants show up prepared to avoid any wasted time.
-The participants are therefore divided into groups, where one person takes on the project management role and arranges the cooperation in group assignments and ensures that all participants are prepared for the virtually facilitated sessions.
+The participants are therefore divided into groups, where one person takes on the project management role by arranging group assignments and ensuring that all participants are prepared for the virtually facilitated sessions.

 Evaluation and final exam

-The programme is completed with an exam in the form of a case-based assignment, which includes 5-7 course elements, which should then be implemented on the participants own project.
+The programme is completed with an exam in the form of a case-based assignment, which includes 5-7 course elements, which are then implemented in the participants’ own projects.

 Improved results in half the time